Why I changed my domain name to gofreedom.co.za

 Free2dobedo says something of my own desire to sometimes 'just be' in-between all the doing needed to propel ahead in life, financially and otherwise.
 There's also a theory that in adulthood, up to midlife, humans tend to focus on doing to prove our worth.
 Around midlife our focus gradually shifts to being, remembering who we truly are and have always been.
 Fully being ourselves - all of ourselves - is the point from which meaningful action follows.

 Shew, what a mouthful.
-Explanations shouldn’t be necessary.
+Explaining your domain name shouldn’t be necessary.

 3 While the quest for financial freedom is valid across all countries, the types of products, legislation and brand names on my site are mostly South African.
 This is the financial freedom website for South Africans by a South African.
 A .co.za domain makes much more sense than .com.